Next wave of U.S. states prepare to reopen as coronavirus could push jobless rate to 16%

 Montana, which reported three new cases on Sunday, is allowing businesses to reopen Monday if they limit capacity and practice social distancing, while Minnesota will let some businesses restart on Monday, allowing 80,000 to 100,000 people in the industrial, manufacturing and office jobs to go back to work.

 In Colorado, Democratic Governor Jared Polis has given the green light for retail curbside pickup to begin on Monday.
-Hair salons, barbershop and tattoo parlors can open on Friday, with retail stores, restaurants and movie theaters to follow.
+Hair salons, barbershop and tattoo parlours can open on Friday, with retail stores, restaurants and movie theatres to follow.

 “I would stay home if the government encouraged that, but they’re not, they’re saying ‘Hey, the best thing to do is go back to work, even though it might be risky,’” said Rose, 39, sitting inside her salon in a wood-sided building on a leafy street in the farming and oil town.